DETAILED ACTION

 Modified Freestone ‘903 further teaches wherein the headgear assembly further comprises a pair of attachment bosses each extending from a corresponding one of the pair of hubs (see rejection of Claim 17, wherein the bosses are at each pair of hubs, the hubs being at the headgear assembly as modified),

-wherein the step of modifying the headgear assembly further comprises connecting an adapter ring of the replacement rear strap over each of the pair of attachment bosses (see rejection of Claim 17 wherein the adapter rings are of the replacement rear straps as modified, and how the attachment bosses are of the headgear assembly as modified, and how adapter rings and attachment bosses connect to one another).
+wherein the step of modifying the headgear assembly further comprises connecting one each of the adapter rings of the replacement rear strap over one of each of the attachment bosses (see rejection of Claim 17 wherein the adapter rings are of the replacement rear straps as modified, and how the attachment bosses are of the headgear assembly as modified, and how adapter rings and attachment bosses connect to one another, with the ring enveloping/connecting over a boss).

 Regarding Claim 20, modified Freestone '903 teaches all the claimed limitations as discussed above in Claim 19.